 Getting The Most From Your Employee Handbook

-The Human Resources (HR) office is pleased to introduce you to your Employee Handbook.
+The People and Culture Office is pleased to introduce you to your Employee Handbook.
 This handbook brings together the information you need to know on how you can contribute to the Parliament, and what you can expect in return.
 So, whether you’re new to your role or have been here for a while, it’s important that you read and understand the content of this handbook and refer to it when you need to throughout your time with us.

 As an organisation occupying a high profile position and utilising public funds, the Scottish people expect the best from us and we expect the best from you.
 During the course of your time here, you’ll be recognised for your personal contributions and your manager will assess your performance against clearly defined, fair and consistent standards.
 To enable you to do your most-fulfilling work, to the highest of standards, we’ll provide you with the support and development you’ll need to do your job, as well as the opportunities to learn new skills and progress your career.
 In turn, we expect you to act to the highest professional standards, both towards your colleagues and towards the organisation as a whole.